 The model further allows us to conduct a shock decomposition exercise, which quantifies the drivers of inflation in each phase of the pandemic-inflation period.
 This exercise shows that inflation began due to pandemic-related supply shocks in factor markets and increased further due to expansionary fiscal and monetary policies that stimulated aggregate demand.
 The reallocation of consumption across sectors combined with energy shocks also played important roles in the global amplification of shocks together with the complementarities in production.
 We highlight this narrative that we quantify in the introduction by a quote from Chairman Powell.
-The overarching policy implication of our paper is that, in a world with more supply shocks (fragmentation), at sector or at the aggregate level, we will see more inflation.
+The overarching policy implication of our paper is that, in a world with more supply shocks (a fragmented and de-globalized world), at sector or at the aggregate level, we will see more inflation, regardless of the fact that monetary policy stays restrictive.